miklevin/MikeLev.in/_posts/2022-10-26-is-dark-energy-consciousness-choosing-gated-communities-over-heat-death.md

 ---
 date: 2022-10-26
 title: Is Dark Energy Consciousness Choosing Gated Communities Over Heat Death?
-permalink: /blog/is-dark-energy-consciousness-choosing-gated-communities-over-heat-death/
 headline: Exploring the Possibility of Dark Energy Consciousness and Its Implications for Computing
 description: This article explores the possibility of dark energy consciousness existing in the universe and its implications for computing.
 I discuss the implications of digital electronics and how bifurcation can lead to exponential growth.
 I question the possibility of free-will in a seemingly deterministic system, ponder the idea of self-grown aliens, and consider the implications of a universe with an accelerating expansion that cannot be explained.
 Read on to explore these fascinating concepts and to discover what they mean for the future of computing.
 keywords: Dark Energy, Consciousness, Gated Communities, Heat Death, Digital Electronics, Bifurcation, Exponential Growth, Free-Will, Self-Grown Aliens, Accelerating Expansion, Superconducting Quantum Computers, Machine Learning, Neural Networks, Low-Power Chip, Black Hole, Quantum Loop, Pixel, Time, Space, Universal Constants, Fine-Tuned, Infinity, Aliens, Big Bang, Decelerating Expansion
-categories: consciousness, machine learning
+categories: machine learning, consciousness
+permalink: /blog/is-dark-energy-consciousness-choosing-gated-communities-over-heat-death/
 layout: post
 ---

 Quantum Mechanical Interferometers exist.
 OMG.
 Measurements are becoming more and more accurate.
 We may not be able to see electrons, quarks and neutrinos